 Medical equipment today uses ancient hardware and software.
 Some of these machines are still running on Windows 2000.
 Microsoft had long cut off their support for Windows 2000, Windows 95 and Windows XP.

 Thanks to the outdated software, cyber terrorists can easily get hold of the patient’s sensitive information.
 This can cost both the hospital and patient a fortune in ransom.

 Anyone who accesses a hospital’s network can easily access all the records.
 Worse, they can connect to ultrasound imaging devices that are vulnerable to attacks because they use ancient software.
 Once you breach the network, getting access to details images and other details become very easy.
 It’s very scary for patients and hospitals that ultrasound machines are vulnerable to hacking.

 The wake-up call

 There was an attack in 2017, called the WannaCry virus.
 This virus targeted computers running on old Microsoft Windows systems.
 It could cause millions of dollars of loss.

 These attacks have stolen $92 million.
 The underlining learning lesson was that you are a hacking target when using an ancient OS that doesn’t have updates and patches regularly.

 How to solve this?

 Hospitals are responsible for protecting the critical information of their patients.
 So, it will be a lot better if they start using encryption on their network and files.
 They can employ someone who can encrypt all of their stuff or use an application to do so.
-Yes, both of them are valid points, and they help you keep your data safe from any attacks in the future.

 The threat of ransomware being used as a highly effective form of cyber terrorism has been receiving a lot of media attention lately.
 The story line stems from a recent Lloyds of London report that boldly states a large-scale ransomware attack could cost the global economy $193 billion and impact more than 600,000 businesses worldwide.